Taylor Hall: Edmonton Oilers (2010–2016)

 On March 3, 2011, in a 4–2 win against the Columbus Blue Jackets, Hall recorded his first career Gordie Howe hat trick: Hall scored a goal against Steve Mason, assisted a goal scored by Jordan Eberle and fought Derek Dorsett.
 However, the fight with Dorsett ended Hall's rookie season early as he suffered a high ankle sprain at the end of the fight.
 Hall finished his rookie season scoring 22 goals and 20 assists in 65 games.

-Hall warming-up with the Oilers prior to a game in the 2011–12 season.
-Hall signed a new seven-year contract with the Oilers following that season.

 On January 17, 2012, Hall was cut by teammate Corey Potter's skate before a game against the Columbus Blue Jackets during warmup, resulting in a deep cut to his face that required 30 stitches to close.

 It was announced that Hall would need major shoulder surgery and would need five to six months to recover, ending his successful sophomore year.
 Despite missing 21 games, Hall was still tied for fifth for power play goals.

 On August 21, 2012, Hall signed a new seven-year, $42 million contract with the Oilers worth an annual average value of $6 million.

+During a portion of the 2012–13 NHL lockout, Hall played for the Oklahoma City Barons, alongside his Edmonton Oilers teammates Jordan Eberle, Ryan Nugent-Hopkins and Justin Schultz.
+Hall had initially held off playing in the AHL during the lockout, under the belief that that he would require waivers to play due to being on the NHL injury reserve before the lockout (due to a shoulder injury).
+However, the AHL clarified that he would not.
+On November 26, Hall was named the "AHL Player of the Week".

-On January 26, 2013, Hall recorded his 100th career point with two assists in a 4–3 loss against the Calgary Flames.
+On January 26, 2013, after the lockout had ended, Hall recorded his 100th NHL career point with two assists in a 4–3 loss against the Calgary Flames.
 On February 22, 2013, he was given a two-game suspension by the NHL after a collision with Minnesota Wild forward Cal Clutterbuck.
 On March 30, 2013, in a game against the Vancouver Canucks, Hall set a new franchise record by scoring a hat trick just 7:53 into the game.
 Hall finished the lockout-shortened 2012–13 season ninth in NHL regular season scoring, also recording a career-high of 34 assists, sufficient for eighth in the NHL.

 On October 17, 2013, Hall broke Wayne Gretzky's previous Oilers franchise record of two goals in nine seconds by scoring two in eight.
 On December 5, 2013, in a 9–2 win over the Chicago Blackhawks, Hall recorded his second career NHL hat trick, having previously gone nine games without a goal.

 In 2016, Hall was named to his first NHL All-Star Game as a member of the Pacific Division team.